haopeng-liu/FCatch/index.md

 # [](#header-1)What is FCatch?
 FCatch is a research project aiming at fighting TOF bugs in cloud systems.
 Currently, it contains:
 *     A [TOF bug model](model) and a [TOF bug benchmark suite](https://goo.gl/forms/qbGVz4bt8DFpU6F33).
-*     A [tool](tool) to **automatically** predict TOF bugs from **correct runs** with low false postive rate.
+*     A [tool](tool) to **automatically** predict TOF bugs from **correct runs** with low false positive rate.

-We are working on providing better solutions to make software systems more reliabile, especially for distributed and cloud systems.
+We are working on providing better solutions to make software systems more reliable, especially for distributed and cloud systems.

 ---